 Thursday, August 18th, 2016 by Erika Fonck

 Alexa...add salt to the grocery list.
 Alexa...what is the weather going to be this weekend in New Hampshire?
 Alexa, Alexa, Alexa.
-Even if Amazon Echo is secure, many Internet of Things devices are not.
+Even if Amazon Echo is secure, many Internet of Things devices is not.
 Some security experts are concerned about hacking and who exactly is receiving all this consumer data.
-Everyone say 'Alexa.'
+Everyone says 'Alexa.'